fernandojunior/nubank-data-science-puzzle/README.md

 1. Load the training and testing data sets
 2. For each data set, convert categorical features to numeric, then standardize all features.
-3. Using training set, find the best (highest Adjusted R-squared) linear model by eliminating lower significant coefficients
+3. Using training set, find the best (highest Adjusted R-squared) linear regression model by eliminating lower significant coefficients
 4. Predict the testing data set using the model
 5. Un-standardize and save predictions